 Don’t forget your competitors.

 Google your industry keywords and see who’s landing on the first page.
-Nosy around their website and make notes on what they’re doing right, also, what they’re doing wrong.
-Pay close attention to their online copy, how well it’s written, how it makes you feel and how clear the objective is.
+Nosy around their websites and make notes on what they’re doing right—also—what they’re doing wrong.
+Pay close attention to their online copy.
+How well is it written?
+How does it make you feel?
+And how clear is the objective?
 Imagine you’re a prospect of theirs, can you figure out what it is they’re selling?
 Is it easy to buy?
 Can you guess what audience they’re appealing to?

 Here’s a little summary of things to do when arranging your copy: